Nikki Haley Fast Facts

 2006 - Serves as majority whip in the South Carolina General Assembly.

-2006 and 2008 - Is re-elected to her seat in the South Carolina House of Representatives.
+2006 and 2008 - Is re-elected to her seat in the South Carolina state House of Representatives.

 November 2, 2010 - Is elected governor of South Carolina, with the support of the Tea Party movement.